lquesada/ComfyUI-Starter-Workflows/README.md

 You may tweak:
 - The model, vae, prompts, loras, or upscale model (cyan boxes)
 - The sampler parameters or seed (red boxes).
-- The output configuration (purple boxes), for example if you want to export x4 or x16 upscaled pictures as well.
+- The output configuration (purple boxes), for example if you want to save x4-upscaled pictures as well.

 Increasing resolution above 512x768 may cause artifacts such as duplicated heads.